Frontend CORS Solutions

 Advantages

-- ✅ Best Performance: Direct access, no middleware
+- ✅ Best performance: Direct access, no intermediate layer

 Notes